The best vinyl records give a sound quality and clarity like no other format in history has.

-For this list, we’ve chosen albums that sound the best on vinyl, achieving the fullest richest quality when they are played the old-fashioned way!
-This isn’t to say that they are the best albums of all time, just that some albums deserve to be listened to on vinyl.
+Quick Note: For this list, we’ve chosen albums that we think sound the best on vinyl, achieving the fullest richest quality when they are played the old-fashioned way!
+This isn’t to say that they are the best albums of all time, just that these albums are absolute stunners when listened to on vinyl.

 Table of Contents